 § 663.509 What action must the Tribe undertake prior to disposing any Federal personal property?

-Prior to disposing of any Federally owned personal property, the Tribe shall report to the Secretary in writing of its status (IE: worn out, lost, stolen, damaged beyond repair, or no longer needed for the performance of the PSFAs assumed under the TTSGP compact).
+Prior to disposing of any Federally owned personal property, including rolling stock, the Tribe shall report to the Secretary in writing of its status (IE: worn out, lost, stolen, damaged beyond repair, or no longer needed for the performance of the PSFAs assumed under the TTSGP compact).

 Surplus and Excess Equipment